-Public Health and Wellbeing Act 2008 Local Government (Planning and Reporting) Regulations 2020 - Schedule 2 Indicator 6a (Page 41)
+Public Health and Wellbeing Act 2008 - sections 3 and 29

+Local Government (Planning and Reporting) Regulations 2020 - Schedule 2

 If affected by closures of aquatic facilities

 Where an aquatic facility is closed for part of the year other than for seasonal purposes (e.g. redevelopment) the indicators and measures should be reported for the period the facility is open and an explanation provided in the Report of Operations and/or Performance Statement.